dhanar98/dhanar98/cm8unc3xi000608jv26bad0h7.md

 })
 ```

-if the custom middlewares are added with alias class change it to like this format
+If the custom middlewares are added with alias class, change it to this format

 ```php
 use App\Http\Middleware\AliasMiddleware;